geooot/AndroSensorGTK/README.md

-# AndroSensorGTK (@fschoenfeldt Blender 2.80 Port)
+# AndroSensorGTK
-## Intro
-This is a ported version of [AndroSensorGTK](https://github.com/geooot/AndroSensorGTK) that only worked in Blender <2.80, so I made some changes to make it work in Blender 2.80.
-I also increased the scale of the actual imported keyframes `(AndroSensorGTK.py:65-67)` because for me, the keyframes were barely visible.
+A Blender plugin that uses phone gyroscope data as keyframes

 ## Get it running
 ### Steps on your phone